 - Ensure all adaptive resources meet accessibility requirements

 - Meet IEP deadlines and evaluation dates or request extensions in order to meet all federal guidelines

 - Work directly with parents on all types of service delivery, which in some cases (OT and PT, for instance) may be in-person

-Intensive Resource Room teachers will be working with parents and students to develop individualized service delivery.
+Intensive Resource Room teachers will work with parents and students to develop individualized service delivery.
 The specialized delivery will be either in a direct instruction video platform or through videos, and parents can also watch at their convenience.
 Teachers will be touching base with parents offering assistance as possible as well as support staff.
 Parents who need additional support will have the opportunity to brainstorm with the team related to areas of home instructional delivery or other health and educational needs as necessary.

 Paraprofessionals continue to support the instructional grades and students assigned within the normal school year.
 The specific roles of the paraprofessional include:

 - Assist teachers through established protocols to provide support to students in a variety of ways

 - Work with classroom teachers to determine opportunities for support